vikeri/react-native-background-job/README.md

 ## Usage

 The jobs have to be registered each time React Native starts, this is done using the `register` function.
+Since HeadlessJS does not mount any components the `register` function must be run outside of any class definitions (see [example/index.android.js](https://github.com/vikeri/react-native-background-job/blob/8b8fdb2cb4bc0907eb16a54204c85c3b7a60dfa4/example/index.android.js#L20-L23))

-This does not mean that the job is scheduled, it just informs React Native that this `job` function should be tied to this `jobKey`.
+Registering the job does not mean that the job is scheduled, it just informs React Native that this `job` function should be tied to this `jobKey`.
 The job is then scheduled using the `schedule` function. **The job will not fire while the app is in the foreground**.
 This is since the job is run on the only JavaScript thread and if running the job when app is in the foreground it would freeze the app.

 For a full example check out [example/index.android.js](example/index.android.js)